 The Hospital Center maintains a close academic affiliation with the Icahn School of Medicine at Mount Sinai.
-All academic appointments for the attending surgeons of the Mount Sinai St. Luke's Roosevelt Department of Orthopedic Surgery are through Columbia University.
+All academic appointments for the attending surgeons of the Mount Sinai St. Luke's Roosevelt Department of Orthopedic Surgery are at Icahn School of Medicine at Mount Sinai.
 However, the orthopedic surgery residency of Mount Sinai St. Luke's Roosevelt is run as an entirely separate and independent entity from Mount Sinai Orthopedic Surgery program.

 The residency program is currently approved for 15 positions, three in each year of a five-year program.
 The PGY-1 residents (i.e. “interns”) are provided with a schedule of 12 one-month rotations controlled solely by the chairman of orthopedics.
 These rotations are in compliance with the guidelines of the Residency Review Committee for resident education.